rbowen/presentations/plan_to_fork/slides.md

 ???

+Trigger 1: If the perceived problem is unbalanced vendor participation:

 You should know who the prominent and dominant corporate players are, if any, in the projects that you participate in.
 And you should have a good relationship with those players, both personally and corporately.